Victor-coder96/AirBnB_clone_v4/README.md

 * `def test_user_module_docstring(self)` - Test for the user.py module docstring
 * `def test_user_class_docstring(self)` - Test for the User class docstring

+### web_dynamic
+Contains code that loads data into html pages from an API endpoint tied to storage

 ## Examples of use
 ```